 Parents are invited to chaperon the trips.
-The students' costs for the field trips are covered by the Activity Fee, and adults cover their expenses, which include bus rental, admission charges, and other applicable costs.
+The Activity Fee covers the students' costs for the field trips, and adults cover their expenses, which include bus rental, admission charges, and other applicable costs.

 Chaperones are seen as "volunteer teacher aides".
 All adults are given responsibility for a group of children.
 To allow thorough supervision, other children, including students' siblings are not to attend field trips.